 Here's what each command does:

-- Tab: Toggle to the previous dynamic block visibility state of the selected block.
+- Tab: Toggle to the previous dynamic block visibility state of the selected block (dynamic blocks only).

-- R: Toggle to next dynamic block visibility state of the selected block.
+- R: Toggle to next dynamic block visibility state of the selected block (dynamic blocks only).

 - W: Toggle to the previous category in the selected block library.